marinaepitropaki/playbook-theme/_pages/FacilitatorChecklist.md

         description: 'Breaks are important to get one out of stagnation or fixation on one task, and they enhance creativity.
 Make sure you add some breaks, but not too many – this depends on the timeframe of your workshop.'
       },
       {
-        label: ' Respect the timeframes.',
+        label: ' Respect the timeframes.' ,
         description: 'Make sure to respect the timeslots you allocated to each activity within reason.
 Starting and finishing the workshop on time shows that you respect your participants’ time, and keeping the timeframes of each activity makes sure that you can go through them all.'
       },
       {
-        label: ' Use gamification.',
+        label: ' Use gamification.' ,
         description: 'Getting significant insight from all participants is oftentimes easiest if you transform the co-creation processes into playful activities, called design games, that build on some sort of a purpose.
 They should be simple, they should allow you to include any participant regardless of their abilities, they should have a set of rules that participants adhere to, and they should focus on imagining possibilities instead of demonstrating solutions, hence the playfulness (Valgeirsdottir, 2023).'
       }
     ];